Grinshpon/RudiE/README.md

 # RudiE
-A roguelike game made from a rudimentary engine
+A simple roguelike game made from a rudimentary engine.
+It is primarily an amateur practice project as I have no knowledge of how the source code for Rogue looks.
+As such it may not be optimized or even well written, but additionsvand alterations will continue to be made as I gain more experience.

 # Controls
 [Controls are case sensitive]